Shaz2ej/youthpargati/README_REFERRAL_DASHBOARD.md

 ### Components
 1. **ReferralDashboard.jsx** - Main dashboard component showing purchased and other packages
 2. **Login.jsx** - Updated to initialize referral_codes field for new users
-3. **PaymentSuccess.jsx** - Updated to store referrer information when a purchase is made with a referral code
+3. **PaymentSuccess.jsx** - Updated to store referrer information and process commissions when a purchase is made with a referral code
+4. **StudentDashboard.jsx** - Updated to display referral earnings based on commission_type
-4. **Home.jsx** - Added link to referral dashboard for logged-in users
+5. **Home.jsx** - Added link to referral dashboard for logged-in users
-5. **PackageCourses.jsx** - Added link to referral dashboard
+6. **PackageCourses.jsx** - Added link to referral dashboard

 ### Routes
 - `/referral-dashboard` - Access the referral dashboard